makerplane/canfix-spec/src/intro.rst

 These are just imaginary examples of what can be done with the FIX protocols.
-Obviously there could be thousands of different combinations of devices, some CAN-FIX compatible and others that need adapters.
+Obviously there could be thousands of different combinations of devices, some CAN-FiX compatible and others that need adapters.
 Some may even choose to use very little of this in their aircraft.
 Perhaps someone only uses it to eliminate wires from the EMS to an Engine Display, and installs “steam gauges” for everything else.
 Another person may be building a “hard IFR in the flight